 Beyond Words is excited to offer a University-Affiliated Internship site for music therapy students in the final stage of obtaining clinical hours, prior to sitting for the national board examination.
-We currently have a relationship with Baldwin Wallace University, The College of Wooster and Slippery Rock University.
+We currently have a relationship with Baldwin Wallace University, The College of Wooster, Slippery Rock University and Saint Mary-of-the-Woods College.
 We are open to building relationships with other colleges and universities to expand access to private practice placements.
 We believe in celebrating a balance of building clinical skills with building self-care to promote longevity of a career in music therapy.
 Our interns are full members of our clinical team and we celebrate their growth and contributions to the field of music therapy along their journey.

 Are you a music therapy student looking to build your resume but still have coursework to complete?
 Click here for a field study program.